Simulation-based Inference with the Python Package sbijax: Conclusion

 \section{Conclusion}

-We presented \pkg{sbijax}, a \proglang{Python} library for simulation-based inference. \pkg{sbijax} implements recent algorithms from the neural SBI and approximate Bayesian computation literature using a light-weight, object-oriented programming interface.
-It utilizes \pkg{JAX} for automatic differentiation and high-performance computing on either CPU, GPU or even TPU, and integrates several packages from the \pkg{JAX}-verse for neural network training, MCMC sampling of probability distributions.
-Additionally, by representing posterior distributions as \texttt{InferenceData} objects, \pkg{sbijax} allows seamless integration with the functionality of \pkg{ArviZ}.
+We presented \texttt{sbijax}, a {Python} library for simulation-based inference. \texttt{sbijax} implements recent algorithms from the neural SBI and approximate Bayesian computation literature using a light-weight, object-oriented programming interface.
+It utilizes \texttt{JAX} for automatic differentiation and high-performance computing on either CPU, GPU or even TPU, and integrates several packages from the \texttt{JAX}-verse for neural network training, MCMC sampling of probability distributions.
+Additionally, by representing posterior distributions as \texttt{InferenceData} objects, \texttt{sbijax} allows seamless integration with the functionality of \texttt{ArviZ}.

-Recently, simulation-based inference has gained significant traction and a multitude of novel methodology has been proposed, yet no high-quality implementations and packages are available which would allow practitioners to use those algorithms. \pkg{sbijax} is the first library available that offers high-quality implementations of state-of-the-art algorithms such as CMPE or NASS.
-We believe \pkg{sbijax} offers a valuable contribution to the community with a simple learning curve that makes it applicable to users from various fields.
+Recently, simulation-based inference has gained significant traction and a multitude of novel methodology has been proposed, yet no high-quality implementations and packages are available which would allow practitioners to use those algorithms. \texttt{sbijax} is the first library available that offers high-quality implementations of state-of-the-art algorithms such as CMPE or NASS.
+We believe \texttt{sbijax} offers a valuable contribution to the community with a simple learning curve that makes it applicable to users from various fields.

-Future work on \pkg{sbijax} will aim to include implementations of very recent and upcoming algorithms in SBI, e.g., \citet{h2024quantile,gloeckler2024allinone}, model diagnostics, such as prior predictive checks \citep{gabry2019visualization} and discriminative calibration \citep{yao2023discriminative}, methods to assess distributional similarity like local classifier two-sample tests \citep{linhart2023lc2st} or H-divergences \citep{zhao2022comparing}, and improved integration with tools such as \pkg{ArviZ}.
+Future work on \texttt{sbijax} will aim to include implementations of the most recent algorithms in SBI, e.g., \citet{h2024quantile,gloeckler2024allinone,sharrock2024sequential}, model diagnostics, such as prior predictive checks \citep{gabry2019visualization} and discriminative calibration \citep{yao2023discriminative}, methods to assess distributional similarity like local classifier two-sample tests \citep{linhart2023lc2st} or H-divergences \citep{zhao2022comparing}, and improved integration with tools such as \texttt{ArviZ}.